 - Lower your risk of further heart problems, hospital admissions and premature death.
 It also lowers your risk of non-cardiac related causes of death

-- Lower your blood pressure and for people with type 2 diabetes help to keep blood glucose levels in the correct range
+- Lower your blood pressure and help people with type 2 diabetes to keep blood glucose levels in the correct range

 - Improve your fitness and strength making it easier to undertake normal daily activities

 - Reduce your risk of depression and anxiety

 - Improve your quality of life